Apple Picking in Virginia: The 15 Best VA Apple Orchards to Visit

 Located about 30 miles west of Roanoke VA, this beautiful orchard specializes in mountain-grown peaches and apples.

 Throughout the fall season, you can choose from a selection of apples at the orchard’s store.
-Beginning on September 1, 2022, you can also pick your own apples straight from the tree!

 Varieties available in September include Red Delicious, Cortland, Golden Delicious, Rome Beauty, and Jonagold.
 Stayman Winesap, Arkansas Black, Fuji, Granny Smith, and York apples usually ripen in October.